-Ask: First measure that he will carry out if he is elected mayor
+Ask: First measure that she will carry out if she is elected mayor

-Ask: Do you have any veto or red line to form a government?
+Ask: Do you have any veto/red line to form a government?

 Ask: Who are you willing to agree with?

-Ask: If you are not mayor, will you continue in the City Council leading the opposition throughout the legislature?
+Ask: If she is not mayor, will she continue in the City Council leading the opposition throughout the legislature?